Vichy France: Women

-The two million French soldiers held as prisoners-of-war and forced labourers in Germany throughout the war were not at risk of death in combat, but the anxieties of separation for their 800,000 wives were high.
+The two million French soldiers held as prisoners of war and forced labourers in Germany throughout the war were not at risk of death in combat, but the anxieties of separation for their 800,000 wives were high.
 The government provided a modest allowance, but one in ten became prostitutes to support their families.

 Meanwhile, the Vichy regime promoted a highly-traditional model of female roles.
 The National Revolution's official ideology fostered the patriarchal family, headed by a man with a subservient wife, who was devoted to her many children.
-It gave women a key symbolic role to carry out the national regeneration and used propaganda, women's organisations and legislation to promote maternity; patriotic duty and female submission to marriage, home and children's education.
+It gave women a key symbolic role to carry out the national regeneration and used propaganda, women's organizations and legislation to promote maternity; patriotic duty and female submission to marriage, home and children's education.
 The falling birth rate appeared to be a grave problem to Vichy, which introduced family allowances and opposed birth control and abortion.
 Conditions were very difficult for housewives, as food was short as well as most necessities.
-Mother's Day became a major date in the Vichy calendar, with festivities in the towns and schools featuring the award of medals to mothers of numerous children.
+Mother's Day became a major date in the Vichy calendar, with festivities in the towns and schools featuring the awarding of medals to mothers of numerous children.
 Divorce laws were made much more stringent, and restrictions were placed on the employment of married women.
 Family allowances, which had begun in the 1930s, were continued and became a vital lifeline for many families as a monthly cash bonus for having more children.
 In 1942, the birth rate started to rise, and by 1945, it was higher than it had been for a century.

 On the other side, women of the Resistance, many of whom were associated with combat groups linked to the French Communist Party, broke the gender barrier by fighting side by side with men.
-After the war, their services were ignored, but France did give women the vote in 1944.
+After the war, this was considered to have been a mistake, but France did give women the vote in 1944.